This post may contain affiliate links. Read the full disclosure here

 This casserole takes all of the great elements of a loaded baked potato and tosses it all together in a ridiculously rich cheese sauce.

-How do you make loaded baked potato casserole?
+How to make baked potato casserole

 You start by boiling unpeeled potatoes until fork tender.
 Slice the potatoes pretty thick since they are already fully cooked so that they hold their shape.
 Layer the potatoes in a baking dish and set them aside for later.